Standard User Guide

 Upload through the terminal using git commands

-If you would like to use git commands on Noteable, open up a terminal by clicking New and selecting Terminal from the dropdown menu.
-This will open in a new tab.
-You can now use git commands such as git clone <url> by using the link from gitlab or github as you would with the files on your machine.
+You can use git commands such as git clone <url> by using the link from gitlab or github as you would with the files on your machine.
 Remember that "~"" in the path correlates with your home directory on Noteable, not your computer, and you will only be able to access folders and files that are on Noteable and the file you are uploading will only be uploaded to Noteable.

-Upload through +GitRepo
+Upload through the Git menu

-+GitRepo only works for public repos, as a private repo requires you to put in your username and password to clone it.
+Git only works for public repos, as a private repo requires you to put in your username and password to clone it.
 If the repo you want to upload is private, use the terminal.

 Upload through a notebook interface